 Similar to Merlin Frame Maker, you should probably consider other options for cheaper works such as posters and prints.
 The beautiful photograph by Russel Wong was framed by Q Framing.

 For cheaper, general canvas stretching and framing you may wish to consider Ittibaa Glazing, located on Boon Keng road and opposite the MRT of the same name.
 Its a fairly typical roadside framers in Singapore with a solid range of frame types and styles, good pricing and pretty consistent service.

 Probably not the right option if you are framing items of genuine monetary or sentimental value.
 They are a nice, hard-working group, but the location and condition of the outlet mean we tended to get dust and fluff stuck to some of our items.
 If framing more expensive items, then go with Merlin or Q Framing.

 Barakkath Frame Maker

-Similar to Ittibaa, Barakkath Frame Maker offers cost sensitive framing options with a physical shop located on South Bridge road, near Chinatown.
-We haven’t leveraged Barakkath for work purposes, but we’ve been using them recently for some basic framing of kids paintings, and the results were cost sensitive and decent quality.
+Similar to Ittibaa, Barakkath Frame Maker offers cost-sensitive framing options with a physical shop located on South Bridge Road, near Chinatown.
+We haven’t leveraged Barakkath for work purposes, but we’ve been using them recently for some basic framing of kids paintings, and the results were cost-sensitive and decent enough quality.